PlaidCloud/website/content/en/docs/tasks/access-application-cluster/service-access-application-cluster.md

 <!-- overview -->

-This page shows how to create a Kubernetes Service object that external clients can use to access an application running in a cluster.
+This page shows how to create a PlaidCloud Service object that external clients can use to access an application running in a cluster.
 The Service provides load balancing for an application that has two running instances.